 Why are there two transport clocks?

-Having two transport clocks lets you see the playhead position in two different time units without having to change any settings.
-For example, you can see the playhead position in both timecode units and BBT time.
+Having two transport clocks allows seeing the playhead position in two different time units without having to change any settings.
+For example, one can see the playhead position in both timecode units and BBT time.

 Special Modes for the Transport Clocks

-In addition to the time-unit modes, each of the two transport clocks (if you work on a small screen, you may only have one) can be independently set to display Delta to Edit Point in whatever time units its current mode indicates.
+In addition to the time-unit modes, each of the two transport clocks (again, on a sufficiently large screen) can be independently set to display Delta to Edit Point in whatever time units its current mode indicates.
 This setting means that the clock shows the distance between the playhead and the current edit point, and it may show a positive or negative value depending on the temporal order of these two points.
 The clocks will use a different color when in this mode to avoid confusion.

 To switch either (or both!) of the transport clocks into this mode, use Edit > Preferences > Transport and select the relevant checkboxes.